Lthinker/Expert-level-liver-ultrasoud-robot/README.md

 📋 The complete project details have been submitted through the manuscript review system.
 Full project documentation and comprehensive codebase will be released following manuscript acceptance.

 ---
+## Demo
+Here we provide a demo that can be run without a physical robot in `CodeForReviewDemo.zip`.
+The extraction password of the file is the manuscript ID (format with "nBME-xx-xxxx") which could be found from the peer review manuscript.

+The demo includes a detailed readme file with quick setup instructions to help you get started immediately.

 ## Core Components